Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Experimental Results

 Higher $\mathcal{S}$ requires accurate extrinsics-based retrieval in terms of pose (high $\widehat{s}_\theta(z_E)$), but poor retrieval (when using $z_E$) with respect to intrinsics $\beta$ (low $\widehat{s}_\beta(z_E)$); at the same time, it requires the opposite performance for the latent intrinsics $z_I$.
 Note that random retrieval performance results in all terms being zero (hence $\mathcal{S}=0$); however, one \textit{also} obtains $ \mathcal{S} = 0 $ if performance for each term is the same as the AE (since all four terms would be one).
 In other words, good performance retrieving intrinsics (extrinsics) with $z_I$ ($z_E$) will be cancelled out by good performance retrieving extrinsics (intrinsics) with $z_I$ ($z_E$).
 This shows that a high $ \mathcal{S} $ requires disentanglement between $z_E$ and $z_I$.

-Disentanglement scores are reported in Table \ref{tab:vaemass}.
+Disentanglement scores are shown in Fig.\ \ref{fig:t2f-disent} (as well as Appendix Table \ref{tab:vaemass}).
 Note that retrieval scores $\mathcal{S}$ are 1.08 and 1.04, for SMAL and SMPL respectively, in the original GDVAE work.
 As such, the GDVAE\PP\ model obtains significantly superior disentanglement scores across both datasets (including from the HA model) -- around double the score of the original model.

-From Table \ref{tab:ret}, we also observe the superiority of $\widetilde{z}_I = f_\lambda(\lambda)$ over $z_I$ in retrieving intrinsics, suggesting one should use the spectrum directly when it is available for such a task, though the raw spectrum $\lambda$ cannot be used for other tasks (e.g., smooth interpolation, generation, or same-pose-different-shape retrieval).
+From Fig.\ \ref{table:t2f-retftl} (as well as Appendix Table \ref{tab:ret} and Fig.\ \ref{table:t2f-retstd}), we also observe the superiority of $\widetilde{z}_I = f_\lambda(\lambda)$ over $z_I$ in retrieving intrinsics, suggesting one should use the spectrum directly when it is available for such a task, though the raw spectrum $\lambda$ cannot be used for other tasks (e.g., smooth interpolation, generation, or same-pose-different-shape retrieval).

 Qualitatively, we can assess disentanglement by looking at interpolations within the factorized latent space (shown in Fig.\ \ref{fig:vaeinterp}).
 The interpolation plots also show examples of \textit{pose transfers} (upper-right and lower left corners per inset).
 For SMAL and SMPL, one can see that the network correctly disentangles articulated pose and shape.
 For MNIST, where an obvious notion of articulation is not present, moving in $z_I$ tends to change digit thickness or allow large-scale shape alterations, while changing $z_E$ approximately leaves geodesic distance distributions unchanged (though it can change major factors, like topology).